RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 - Baptism: When a child is welcomed into the church family, they are baptised.
 The child is supported by family and friends, who promise to support the child's upbringing in the Christian faith.

 - Church: Parents will take their children to church, where they enjoy family worship together.
-Whilst there they learn about special practices, such as communion.
+Whilst there they learn about special practices, such as the Eucharist.
 They will also attend Sunday School, where they learn all about God and the teachings of Jesus.

 - Community: Young Christians strengthen their faith by meeting socially with peers who share their Christian beliefs.
 They might join them for Bible study or youth groups, where they gain a sense of belonging.